-- 1. Updated Project Plan: - a.
-This Project Plan will be an update to the one provided during in the Project Tender and must include accurate milestone dates based on agreed commencement and completion times. - b.
+- 1. Updated Project Plan: - This Project Plan will be an update to the one provided during the Project Tender and must include accurate milestone dates based on agreed commencement and completion times. - b.
 The Project Plan must also indicate review timelines and requirements. - c.
 The Project Plan must also include the agreed dates for check-in meetings with The Centre for Volunteering's Contracts Manager. - 2.
 Design, development and delivery of draft documents for approval demonstrating the incorporation of the style and branding guidelines. - 3.
 Design, development and delivery of a webinar at the agreed date and time. - 4.
-A Training Pack including but not limited to Facilitator Guide and Slide Deck. - 5.
+A Training Pack including but not limited to Facilitator Guide and Slide Deck unless an agreement is made between the Project Partner and The Centre for Volunteering. - 5.
 Compiling and transferring all developed files to The Centre for Volunteering.